Advocacy tools for racialized & disabled students navigating unjust punishment in schools.

 A Note on Language, Carceral Practices, and Our Principles

+At the Disability Justice Network of Ontario, we do not support any form of carceral punishment in schools—including suspensions, expulsions, restraints, or any other policing practice that punishes, surveils, labels, or removes students from learning environments.
 We also want to emphasize that we do not support segregated school spaces—such as behaviour units, isolation rooms, or so-called “special education” tracks that remove disabled students, racialized students, or students labelled “disruptive” from inclusive classrooms.
 These forms of exclusion are rooted in ableism, white supremacy and carceral logics—and we know this.
-Our work is abolitionist—which means we are fighting not only to remove police and punishment from schools, but to reimagine education entirely.
-This is about transformation, not reform.
+Our work is abolitionist—which means we are fighting not only to remove police and punishment from schools, but to reimagine an education system where disabled youth are truly free to be.

 Our commitment is grounded in the 10 Principles of Disability Justice, as shared by Sins Invalid.
 These principles remind us that our struggles are collective, that leadership must center those most impacted, that cross-movement solidarity is essential, and that all bodyminds are valuable.